Ada-Developers-Academy/core-unit-3/learning-another-language/destructuring.md

 };
 ```

-However it can be time consuming to individually take elements from one object, like `user.id` in the example above, and store them in local variables.
-We could repeatably type `user.id` and `user.name` and `user.authorized`, but this is time consuming as well.
-JavaScript has a shorthand notation for this, known as *destructuring*.
+However, it can be time consuming to individually take elements from one object, like `user.id` in the example above, and store them in local variables.
+We _could_ repeatedly type `user.id` and `user.name` and `user.authorized` when we need to access them instead, but this is time consuming as well.

+Thankfully, JavaScript has a shorthand notation for this known as **destructuring**.

 ## How To Destructure